Why social cohesion is vital for Europe

-In 2017-2019, the Commission also convened an Open Method of Coordination EU Member States’ expert group which produced guidelines for policy makers and cultural institutions on the theme ‘From social inclusion to social cohesion: the role of culture policy’ (2019).
+Between 2017 and 2019, the Commission also convened an Open Method of Coordination EU Member States’ expert group which produced guidelines for policy makers and cultural institutions on the theme ‘From social inclusion to social cohesion: the role of culture policy’ (2019).

 Another important document introducing the mission of public cultural institutions to promote social cohesion is the Report on the Role of Public Arts and Cultural Institutions in the Promotion of Cultural Diversity and Intercultural Dialogue (2012-2014).
 The idea of the report is to help dedicated public cultural institutions, artists and communities as well as policymakers to harness the potential of culture for the benefit of all.